Russia and France have not met in a competitive match since 1999, when David Trezeguet was on the scoresheet for Les Bleuets.

 • France's Ibrahima Konaté was a half-time substitute in Leipzig's 1-1 draw at Zenit in the UEFA Europa League round of 16 second leg on 15 March 2018, a result that took the German club through 3-2 on aggregate.

-• Reine-Adélaïde and Amine Gouiri, as a late substitute, featured in Lyon's 2-0 UEFA Champions League group stage loss at Zenit on 27 November 2019.
-The previous day, Moussa Diaby was in the Bayer Leverkusen side that beat Lokomotiv Moskva side 2-0 away.
+• Amine Gouiri was a late substitute in Lyon's 2-0 UEFA Champions League group stage loss at Zenit on 27 November 2019.